Home Page Navigation Contents Contact Sitemap Search

 • disclosing as little information about yourself as possible.
 On social networks in particular, you should only ever divulge information very sparingly.

-• never letting anybody else know your passwords or TAN codes - not even system administrators or your boss.
-A password belongs to you, and you alone!
+• never letting anybody else know your passwords or codes – such as card PINs or online banking credentials.
+Access data and PIN codes belong to you and you alone!

-• being wary when receiving requests by e-mail or telephone.
+• being wary when receiving requests by e-mail or telephone – especially if pressure is exerted on you.
 Even e-mails from known senders and telephone calls received from familiar telephone numbers can be fake!

 As a first step, criminals try to collect as much information about their victim as possible.
 That’s because with this information, it is easier to mislead them.
 This for instance allows fraudsters to then pretend to be someone you know.

 And the ideal means to obtain information is the Internet.
-Social networks in particular, such as Facebook, Xing, Instagram etc., contain very many personal details.
+Social networks in particular, such as Facebook, LinkedIn, Instagram, etc., contain very many personal details.
 Based on such data, attackers can then specifically address someone.
 Thanks to the information collected, they then seem trustworthy.

-Generally, the only protection is a “healthy dose of suspicion” towards strangers - but also towards people you (seemingly) know.
-It is also often helpful to scrutinise the information you disclose about yourself, and who you disclose this to.
+Generally, the only protection is to maintain a healthy dose of suspicion towards strangers – but also towards people you (seemingly) know.
+It is also a good idea to think carefully about the information you disclose about yourself, and who you disclose it to.

 Social engineering examples